 - Nikortsminda Cathedral: A handsome church in Racha region, with vivid frescoes and stone carvings.

-- Vani: An important archaeological site south of Kutaisi, with a new Archaeological Museum and the Vani Sulfur Pool.
+- Vani: An important archaeological site south of Kutaisi, with a new Archaeological Museum and the Vani Sulfur Pool, a natural thermal pool.

 - Kvetera Church: A fortified church with a turquoise dome near Akhmeta and Pankisi Valley.

 - Mta-Tusheti: The rugged and remote mountain region in northern Kakheti.